spanners/dissertation/links.markdown

     work until after you're done.
 In that sense, programming is unlike almost every other craft.
 "When a chef adds an ingredient, he can smell it, he can taste it," Granger says.
 "When an artist makes a stroke on a canvas, he can see it.
-But programming isn’t that way."
+But programming isn't that way."

         -- Chris Granger